bharadhwaj/addressfinder/README.md

 world.
 This is web page is developed using maps from **Mapbox** API, **mapbox.js**
 v2.4.0 and with help of **Google Maps** API.

+## How to use? ##
+> After making a copy of the repo, open the file **addressfinder.html** and add
+your Mapbox Access token in line 48 and your Google Maps API key in line 85.

 ## How to find address? ##
 > It's simple, just move the marker to the point of which address needs to be
 found.
 The corresponding Longitude and Latitude is shown in a box on the bottom